YoshKoz/ArcRaiders-AutoScrapper/README.md

 - Press Escape to cancel (may need a couple presses if the game is busy).

 ## Setup
-1) Install Python 3 and dependencies: `pip install -r requirements.txt`.
+1) Install dependencies: `pip install -r requirements.txt`.
-2) Ensure `mss` or `pyautogui` is available for screenshots (included in requirements).

 ## Usage
 1) In Arc Raiders, open your inventory (ideally the “Crafting Materials” tab).
+Make sure you are scrolled all the way up.
 2) Run: `python3 inventory_scanner.py`
 3) Alt-tab back into Arc Raiders; after a few seconds the script will start processing.
-4) Press Escape to abort.
+4) Press Escape to abort (may need to press a few times).

 ### Dry run
 Log decisions without clicking Sell/Recycle: